LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map: Methodology

 \subsection{IMU Process}

-Since the sampling period of IMU is much shorter than that of the LiDAR scan, the state prediction will be performed recursively until the end time of the current scan $t_k$.
 Recalling the state defined in \eqref{eq_state_define}, we have the following discrete model based on continuous kinematics equations \cite{hertzberg2013integrating}:

-where $\mathbf{u}_i$, $\mathbf{w}_i$, and $\mathbf{f}$ are the system input (the IMU data), system noise, and kinematics function respectively.
-Please refer to Appendix. \ref{sec_apd_a} for the detailed formulations.
+where $\mathbf{u}_i$, $\mathbf{w}_i$, and $\mathbf{f}$ are the system input, system noise, and kinematics function respectively.
+Please refer to Appendix \ref{sec_apd_a} for the detailed formulations.
 Firstly, the mean of the nominal state $\hat{\mathbf{x}}_i$ will be predicted without considering the noise $\mathbf{w}_i$:

 Consequently, this will result in the accumulation of inaccuracies.
 To cope with the problem, $\mathbf{w}_i$ is taken into account in the prediction of the error state $\delta \mathbf{x}_i$: